Moving to Edinburgh from Australia

 Transferring money to Edinburgh

-Before you move to Edinburgh, you’ll probably need to convert some of your savings into British pounds.
+If you’re thinking of moving to Edinburgh, you’ll probably need to convert some of your Australian dollars into British pounds.

 Edinburgh's castle, towering over the rest of the city, with a gorgeous blue sky as its backdrop

 Geography and climate